mdibella-dev/mdb-license-management/README.md

 # Marco Di Bella &mdash; License Management
-A Plugin for establishing a rudimentary image rights management, which is integrated into the media library of WordPress.
+This WordPress plugin extends the media library with functions for creating and managing copyright notices and copyright licenses.

 <br>